willpuckett/smote/posts/ssh-tunnel-trend.md

 tags: [ apps, ios, mobile ]
 cover_html: <img src='images/posts/2019/tunnel.webp'/>
 publish_date: 2019-11-05
+snippet: "There's a great trend going on in a couple of iOS apps presently.
+Apps are providing SSH access to a remote machine via their iOS UI.
+I'm always obsessing over remote access, and this has allowed me to ditch my VPN altogether."
 ---

 There's a great trend going on in a couple of iOS apps presently.
 Apps are providing *SSH access* to a remote machine via their iOS UI.
 I'm always obsessing over remote access, and this has allowed me to ditch my VPN altogether. *Good riddance.*